 The world is full of many different smells; some weird, wonderful and breathtakingly bad.
-In this post I use basic playdough and a mixture of strong smelling powders to create a wonderful sensory experience for kids, which can also be enhanced using resources from Lonely Planet Kids.
+In this post I use basic playdough and a mixture of strong smelling powders to create a wonderful sensory experience for kids.

 I’m sure like most parents, I want to bring up my children to appreciate the world around them and see how diverse and magnificent it can be.
 Sometimes that can be hard to do because travel can be so expensive.